mokshith1010/credit-approval-system/README.md

 # 🚀 Credit Approval System

 The **Credit Approval System** is a scalable backend application designed to automate **loan eligibility evaluation and loan management** for financial institutions.
 It provides a robust RESTful API to handle customer registration, credit eligibility checks, loan approvals, and loan history management.

 Built using **Django and Django REST Framework**, the system supports **asynchronous background processing** with **Celery and Redis**, ensuring efficient handling of bulk data operations such as Excel-based customer and loan uploads.
 The entire application is containerized using **Docker**, enabling consistent and seamless deployment across environments.

-This project demonstrates best practices in **backend architecture, REST API design, asynchronous task processing, and containerized deployment**.

 ---